Civic

 Waveny Care Flowers

-NCGC’s involvement at Waveny Care Center is longstanding, starting when the center opened over 40 years ago.
-Championed and nurtured by pioneer flower volunteer and NCGC member Allison Caesar, the volunteer-based flower program now has greater participation than ever.
-Many local organizations in town and neighboring towns are involved and send volunteers at the beginning of each week to create beautiful floral designs who then return over the days to follow to change water, making sure all flowers remain fresh for the week.
-These arrangements adorn the dining rooms, reception areas, nursing stations and various common areas at Waveny.
+NCGC’s involvement at Waveny Care Center is longstanding, starting when the center opened in 1975.
+Championed and nurtured by pioneer flower volunteer and NCGC member Allison Caesar, the volunteer-based flower arranging program has grown over the years.
+Many local organizations in town are involved and send volunteers at the beginning of each week to create beautiful floral designs to brighten the building and bring joy to the residents.
+The volunteers return over the following days to change water and freshen the arrangements.
+These arrangements bring beauty to the dining rooms, reception areas, and various other common areas at Waveny.
 Continue Reading →